Pydio Cells Internals

 This section covers the basics of the Pydio Cells architecture.
 Although not necessary, we believe it's a good read to understand what is going on under the hood and thus, among others, have a better understanding of the log messages

-Pydio Cells is composed of a set of micro-services, which are small, mono-oriented, independant programs communicating together only via defined API's.
+Pydio Cells is composed of a set of micro-services, which are small, mono-oriented, independent programs communicating together only via defined API's.
 This does improve flexibility and overall scalability of the system.

 This is transparent for standard, one-node deployments: when you run Pydio Cells with the standard